cljs/api/docfiles/syntax/cond-splicing.md

 ---
 name: syntax/cond-splicing
-display: "#?@ reader conditional splicing" see also:
+display as: "#?@ reader conditional splicing" see also:
   - syntax/cond
 ---